 Your offer letter will include your fee status and the fees you have to pay.

 We'll contact you to ask for more information if your fee status isn't clear, and may ask you to fill in a fee status questionnaire and provide extra documents.

 We'll then assess this information and contact you to confirm your fee status.

-If you disagree with your fee status after we assess you, email one of the following offices to ask for a fee status review:
+If you disagree with your fee status after the assessment you should first request to have it reviewed.
+You should email the relevant office asking for a fee status review:

 - firstname.lastname@example.org (Undergraduate Admissions Office) if you want to study an undergraduate course

 - email@example.com (Postgraduate Admissions Office) if you want to study a Masters